Close

 We recommend running PTO reports and conducting a PTO audit for a few reasons.
 First, you can audit PTO accrual rates to ensure employees are accruing at the appropriate rate, especially if your PTO or vacation accrual rates increase based on seniority.

 In addition, these reports will help you identify any employees who may be under- or overutilizing PTO or vacation.
-It also will help identify any large PTO balances that may create financial exposure for the company if PTO is paid out upon termination.
+It will also help identify any large PTO balances that may create financial exposure for the company if PTO is paid out upon termination.

 Finally, take a moment to look at any new or updated legislation related to leave.
 It's important to ensure that you’re compliant in your PTO offerings.